-FAQs for Training & Test Lung Products and Software
+FAQs for Training & Test Lung Simulators and Software

 Are there alternative devices currently on the market?In practice, many different types of equipment are used to test or otherwise assess the performance of ventilators and similar respiratory care equipment.
 These range from simple flow measuring devices, to electronically instrumented, flow meter based “ventilator analyzers”, to fixed and variable volume test lungs, and finally all the way to instrumented, computer controlled, spontaneously breathing lung simulators*.
 While each has their own advantages and disadvantages in terms of capabilities, convenience and cost, for most testing applications it is essential that at least the basic parameters of pulmonary compliance and resistance are realistically simulated. *Anderson JA: Ventilator Testing Comes of Computer Age.
 24x7, June 2003, 35-39.

 How are the parameters of pulmonary compliance and resistance realistically simulated?A realistic compliance load, in particular, has profound affects on gas flow, the action of many ventilator components and on the performance of ventilators and similar devices in general.
 In fact, standards-setting organizations like ASTM and ISO mandate that ventilators be tested under conditions simulating actual use, and using realistic compliance and resistance loads in particular*. *ASTM: F1100-1999 Minimum Performance Specification for Critical Care Ventilators.